x14119641/journal/backend/README.md

 ```

 # Step2: Set up PostgresSQL #
-- Create the 'test' user in the postgres server and if you want create another one for this application, otherwise just use the postgres user.These are the 'credentials' you put in the step1:.
+- Create the 'test' user in the postgres server and if you want create another one for this application, otherwise just use the postgres user.*These are the 'credentials' you put in the step1.*
 - Create the database journal_app